pankleks/pm2-health/README.md

 ### All config options:

-* `smtp` - SMTP server configuration.
+* `credentials` - Mail Server server configuration.
 If your SMTP doesn't require auth, leave `smtp.user` empty

+* `type` - Use SMTP or OAuth2 as per your need

 * `mailTo` - comma separated list of notification receipients